74Thirsty/cloudchain/README.md

 # CloudChain

-> Single-Chain Google Drive Backup Manager A deterministic, account-chain approach to managing unlimited Google Drive backups.
-DO NOT USE IN AN ATTEMPT TO ABUSE TOC's.
+> **Single-Chain Google Drive Backup Manager**
+> A deterministic, account-chain approach to managing unlimited Google Drive backups.
+> **⚠️ DO NOT USE in any attempt to bypass Google’s Terms of Service.**

 ---

 ## 🚀 Overview

-CloudChain is a command-line backup manager designed to store files into a linked chain of Google accounts.
-Instead of juggling random drives, CloudChain enforces a strict naming convention and quota-based rotation so your backups are always deterministic and infinitely expandable.
+CloudChain is a command-line backup manager that chains together multiple Google Drive accounts into one seamless backup system.
+Instead of random juggling, CloudChain enforces a **strict naming convention** and **quota-based rotation** so your backups are deterministic, auditable, and infinitely expandable.

- 	•	Uses sequential Gmail accounts (<base><NNN>.cloudchain@gmail.com) to extend storage when quotas are hit.
+* Uses sequential Gmail accounts (`<base><NNN>.cloudchain@gmail.com`) to extend storage.
-	•	Self-contained state: All metadata, configs, and tokens are managed inside a single local root folder.
+* Self-contained: all metadata, configs, and tokens live inside a single **local root**.
-	•	Deterministic rules: Naming and rotation are enforced by code, so you’ll never wonder which account is “next.”
+* Deterministic rules: account naming and quota rollover are enforced by code.

 ---

 ## 📂 Local Directory Structure

-On first run, you’ll be asked for your local backup root (LOCAL_ROOT).
+When you first run CloudChain, it prompts for your local backup root (`LOCAL_ROOT`).
-CloudChain will create a state directory:
+It then creates:

 ```
 <LOCAL_ROOT>/cloud_backup/